ZhanLiang06/DE_malay_news/README.md

 3. Start **dfs, yarn, zookeeper and kafka server services** (basically the first step in Practical 5)
 4. su - student (switch to student)
+5. Place DE_malay_news folder in your student home directory
-5. **Run the setup.sh** file at python virtual environment setup duirng practical class
+6. **Run the setup.sh** file at python virtual environment setup duirng practical class
-6. Navigate to config.json file under DE_malay_news
+7. Navigate to config.json file under DE_malay_news
-7. Upate the value with your neo4j credentials and when you wish to start scrap the data from.
+8. Upate the value with your neo4j credentials and when you wish to start scrap the data from.
-8. (Optional) set ideal number of peribahasa to register in neo4j
+9. (Optional) set ideal number of peribahasa to register in neo4j
-9. Before running the script
+10. Before running the script
     i. make sure that the neo4j database provided is empty to ensure data relevancy. ii. make sure your hdfs doesn't have DE-prj folder _if this is your first run_.